 Radon Risk in Florida Homes and Buildings: A reminder to realtors, renters, property buyers and sellers.

-It is critical to advance and broaden the awareness about the radon risk to the public during real estate transactions.
+It is required and critical to advance and broaden the awareness about the radon risk to the public during real estate transactions.
 The time of property transactions provides a unique opportunity for radon testing because other testing of property conditions will be occurring (termite, structural integrity, moisture, other indoor air pollutants, etc.).
 Regarding disclosure of hazards, buyers and renters should be provided a radon notice in the contract.
 Florida Statute 404.056 requires the following wording:

 "RADON GAS: Radon is a naturally occurring radioactive gas that, when it has accumulated in a building in sufficient quantities, may present health risks to persons who are exposed to it over time.
 Levels of radon that exceed federal and state guidelines have been found in buildings in Florida.
 Additional information regarding radon and radon testing may be obtained from your county health department."